 - Maternal race/ethnicity

-- The per 10K Live Births is the number of live-born male infants diagnosed with the selected birth defect per 10,000 live male births during the stated five year period.
+- The per 10K Live Births is the number of live-born male infants diagnosed with the selected congenital or inherited disorder per 10,000 live male births during the stated five year period.

 Use the tabs to see the different data visualizations.